EgbieAndersonUku1/journal_tracker/README.md

 building things to solve a given problem, it is one of the primary reason I built this site to solve a particular problem.

-If you have any queries about this site or like to talk about a freelance project please contact me using the contact email <a href="#">egbieuku@hotmail.com</a>

-## Website
-To use the website visit the link https://www.jobjournaltracker.com